Lorenzo-Vadacca/PARCO-Computing-2026--256374-/README.md

 ## 2\.
 How to Compile and Run

 Local

 2 possible ways:

 1. Run with .bat file:

 Double click on the "run_spmv.bat"

 or

 2. Run from terminal:

 "cd PathOfProject

-   run_spmv.bat"
+"run_spmv.bat"

 (To modify parameters open the "run_spmv.bat" with Block Notes or equivalent)

 - Execute the file from terminal:

 "g++ -O3 -fopenmp -std=c++98 src/main.cpp src/csr.cpp src/spmv.cpp -o spmv.exe"

 Pass from terminal the parameters you want to modify

 "./spmv.exe matrices/large_matrix.mtx --threads 16 --runs 10 --schedule dynamic --chunk 1000 --output results.csv"

 (!
 It is mandatory for all local methods to modify the Scheduling type and the Chunk size from the source code, from the "main.cpp" file and the "spmv.h" file.)

 - Cluster

 1. Submit PBS job:

 "dos2unix run_cluster.pbs"

 "qsub run_cluster.pbs"

 The PBS script handles compilation, module loading, and looping through matrix files, thread counts, scheduling types, and chunk sizes.

 (You can modify the parameters from inside the "run_cluster.pbs" file with Block Notes or equivalent)

 ---